18F/handbook/_pages/policies/business-and-ops-policies/top-secret.md

    * [GSA Credit Report](https://goo.gl/GiFhBy)
    * [Declaration of Federal Employment](https://goo.gl/uzKcVn)

-### 2. Email items a,b,c, & d to the [Talent Team](mailto:TTS-Talent-team@gsa.gov).
+### 2. Email items from Step 1 (updated resume, supervisor justification, GSA PRDS, credit report and Declaration of Federal Employment) to the [Talent Team](mailto:TTS-Talent-team@gsa.gov).
 They will contact GSA HR to take one of the following steps:
 * If you are on an **individual PD** (i.e. supervisory innovation specialist):
    * HR will only need to update that PD
 * If you are on a **standard PD** (i.e. innovation specialist):